Bosspro2728/test-2/README.md

 - [X] Bug 6: The images on section 3 didn't start at the same level at a certain width beacuse the text below the image didn't allow it.
 To fix it I removed the align-content: center; and only let justify-content: center;
 - [X] Bug 7: I had the same problem as bug 6 in the footer I fixed it the same way.
 - [X] Bug 8: The last section (6) was not very responsive especaily the iframe I gave both the div and iframe width 100% and the iframe a height of 100% also gave them the proper aspect-ratio and remove the default width and height of the iframe(map)
-- [ ] Bug 9: The glide js carusel is not responsive.
+- [X] Bug 9: The glide js carusel is not responsive.
 The next image on the carusel after a certain width starts getting on top of the current image.
+With some help and a lot tries using height:auto; and overflow-x:hidden; it worked but a new bug was introduced.
+- [ ] Bug 10: Even though the overflow was fixed another bug appired.
+This time when we decrees the width of the window the image doesn't decress and since we are using overflow hidden it hudes a part of the image.